Audi's Start-Stop System Creates Dangerous Driving Situations

 But while automakers might love, owners aren't so sure.

 First off, it's a little disconcerting.
 If you've ever driven a car with a start-stop system you likely remember the first time you pull up to a red light and the engine shuts off.
-Some of the more agressive systems will even shut the engine down before the car comes to a complete stop.
+Some of the more aggressive systems will even shut the engine down before the car comes to a complete stop.

 Then there's the valid concerns about wear and tear.
 A start-stop system can increase the number of times your engine is started on an average day to dozens or maybe even hundreds of times, depending on your commute.
-And that's when most engine wear occurs, particularily on the starter and transmission.
+And that's when most engine wear occurs, particularly on the starter and transmission.

 All this for what amounts to a marginal gain of 3% fuel efficiency.